lancegoyke/djarter/README.md

 ## Features

-- Custom user model in at `users.CustomUser` with tests
+- Custom user model at `users.CustomUser` using unique emails and no username
 - A test which checks if there are migrations to run
 - Template directory in `BASE_DIR / "templates"`
 - Templates for authentication URLs in `templates/registration/`